pinglainstitute/energy-gdp-emissions/README.md

 through each of the notebooks.
 Or go straight to the markdown file that contains [data and result repo](https://github.com/pinglainstitute/energy-gdp-emissions/tree/main/data)

-Experiments with the previous project aim are contained at [legacy repo](https://github.com/pinglainstitute/energy-gdp-emissions/tree/main/legacy) and excluded expriments due to any changes are contained at [temporary repo](https://github.com/pinglainstitute/energy-gdp-emissions/tree/main/code/temp)
+Experiments with the previous project aim are contained at [legacy repo](https://github.com/pinglainstitute/energy-gdp-emissions/tree/main/legacy)

+Excluded experiments due to any changes are contained at [temporary repo](https://github.com/pinglainstitute/energy-gdp-emissions/tree/main/code/temp)

 ## Step 0: Data Preparation
 Since there are resources from two different repo and files, data were pre-processed to be used for our experiments.